 Upon her return to St. Louis, while eating at a restaurant, Sr. Toni realized that for the cost of her lunch, a woman in Africa could get a small loan to help her start a business.

 In November 2006, Sr. Toni attended a microcredit summit in Nova Scotia and met Ingrid Munro, founder of Jamii Bora Trust, and Mohammad Yunus, founder of Grameen Bank, both of whom filled her with ideas.
 With the help of friends and colleagues, MicroFinancing Partners in Africa was founded and received 501c3 certification in December 2006.

-Within her role, Heather strives to advocate for MPA with donors and the community, provide leadership in evaluating program and development performance, put in place the policies and resources needed to successfully fund and implement the mission of MPA, and support the staff so that they are continually able to do their best.
+Within her role, Heather strives to advocate for MPA with donors and the community, provide leadership in evaluating program and development performance, put in place the policies, processes, and resources needed to successfully fund and implement the mission of MPA, and support the staff so that they are continually able to do their best.

-In her free time, Heather can be found trying out new recipes to cook for family dinners and spending time with her grandchildren.
+In her free time, Heather can be found trying out new recipes to cook for family dinners and spending time with her seven grandchildren.

 Prim Mungwari is originally from Zimbabwe, where she trained as a human rights lawyer and worked extensively in the field of gender and women’s rights, from an advocacy and program perspective.
 She has experience in program and grant management, mainly working to empower women to become self-actors and enjoy their rights.
 Her academic qualifications include a Masters in U.S law with a certificate in Negotiation and Dispute Resolution from Washington University in St. Louis, and a Masters in Public Administration from the School of Public Policy, Central European University (Hungary).

 Prim enjoys traveling, meeting new people, learning new cultures, and experimenting with food – She is also the wife to Michael and mum to Zivah and Eli!